secrets papagayo

 Belize wedding

 Belize’s boutique resort scene means pricing tends to be customized rather than standardized.
-Beach resorts on Ambergris Caye start in the $5,000-$10,000 range for simple ceremonies, while luxury jungle lodges like Ka’ana Resort and Blancaneaux Lodge charge premium rates for exclusive, fully bespoke celebrations.
+Beach resorts on Ambergris Caye start in the $5,000 to $10,000 range for standard ceremonies, while luxury jungle lodges like Ka’ana Resort and Blancaneaux Lodge charge premium rates for fully bespoke celebrations.

 What’s Included in a Central America Wedding Package?